albertattard/demo-shopping/distributed-rest/README.md

       done
       ```

-   Note that both components are running on different ports.
-Also, the _Cart_
+   Note that both components are running on different ports, and the _Cart_
-   component is expecting the _Catalogue_ component to be listening on part
+   component expects the _Catalogue_ to be listening on port `8081`.
-   `8081`.

    | Component   |   Port |
    | ----------- | -----: |
    | _Catalogue_ | `8081` |
    | _Cart_      | `8082` |

-4. **Try the application**
+4. **Try the Application**

-   By trying the application, we will generate metrics, traces and logs which
+   By interacting with the application, you will generate metrics, traces, and
-   can then be observed through the observability tools.
+   logs that can be observed through the observability tools.

    1. **Request a catalogue item**